bevkoski/philosophy/quotes.md

 ---

-> Most of humanity's efforts are based on recycling of past mistakes.
+> Touchpoints between God and humanity are always found in ambiguity.